 After you submit feedback, you will be able to share your submission with other Insiders.
 They might be experiencing the same issue as you or want the same feature/change that you’re suggesting.
 You may also be asked to share a link to your feedback, if you are communicating directly with a Microsoft engineer.
 To create a feedback link for sharing, please review the following steps:

 - Navigate to the Feedback tab.

-- Search for and navigate to the feedback item that you'd like to share.
-If looking for feedback that you have created, click the My Feedback tab at the top.
+- Search for and navigate to the feedback item you’d like to share.
+If looking for feedback you have created, click the My Feedback tab at the top.

-- After selecting the proper feedback item, click the Share button in the upper-right corner.
-A small window will be displayed with the newly created link.
+- After selecting the proper feedback item, click the Share button in the upper right corner.
+A small window will display with the newly created link.

-Submit and track feedback on behalf of your organisation
+Submit and track feedback on behalf of your organization

-You can track feedback submitted to the Feedback Hub by you and others in your organisation (AAD account registration required).
-Here's how:
+You can track feedback submitted to the Feedback Hub by you and others in your organization (AAD account registration required).
+Here’s how:

 - Register as a Windows Insider with your work account in Azure Active Directory.

-- Sign in to the Feedback Hub using this same work account.
-On the Welcome page of the Feedback Hub, click on the People icon in the lower left and select or add your AAD work account.
-(If you have already registered using your Microsoft account, you'll need to sign out first.)
+- Sign into the Feedback Hub using this same work account.
+On the Welcome page of the Feedback Hub, click on the People icon, lower left and select or add your AAD work account.
+(If you have already registered using your Microsoft account, you’ll need to sign out first.)

 - Go to Feedback, All Feedback.

-- Under the Filter drop-down menu, select My Organization to view feedback from Insiders within your organisation.
+- Under the Filter drop-down, select My Organization to view feedback from Insiders in your organization.
 Note: Feedback filtered with this view will only show Feedback from users in your organization who sign into the Feedback Hub using their registered work account in Azure Active Directory.

 Help us make Windows better in your language